What are Cervical Polyps?

 - Post-menopause

-Doctors may not remove cervical polyps unless they cause symptoms.
-Cervical polyps do not necessarily need to be treated unless they are large, causing abnormal bleeding, or if they appear to be infected.
-Virtually all polyps are non-cancerous, but if your doctor has cause for concern, the polyp may be removed and sent to the lab for testing.
+Dr. Aliabadi generally won’t remove cervical polyps unless they cause symptoms or you have a high risk of cervical cancer.
+Cervical polyps do not necessarily need to be treated unless they are large, causing abnormal bleeding, interfering with menstruation or fertility, or appear to be infected.

 A polyp may be removed during a routine pelvic exam.
-Using fingers or forceps, your Obstetrics and Gynecology doctor can gently twist the polyp at its base and detach it from the cervical tissue.
-Your doctor can then apply a solution to the site to stop any bleeding.
+Using fingers or forceps, our doctor can gently twist the polyp at its base and detach it from the cervical tissue.
+She’ll then apply a solution to the site to stop any bleeding.

 - Tying a surgical string around the base of the polyp and cutting it away